 > Please remember to specify the --user "$(id -u)" argument for the container's user to match the host's user.

-> This prevents issues with permissions for the checked-out repository, the build output, and the mounted Maven cache, if any.
+> This prevents issues with permissions for the checked-out repository, the build output, if any.

 To run tests on the build, apply these settings to the 'Run | Edit Configurations... | Templates | JUnit' configuration tab: